AET-CS/aet-cs.github.io/white/CS12/day01.md

 # Day 1 Coding Challenges

+Please read through the following coding challenges and select *one* to work on in a group.
+Your group should brainstorm and make a plan to solve the problem.
+Write down the plan in English and show it to me in class.

+*Homework*: In class I asked you to optionally have at least one group member try to code up your solution at home and bring it in.
+If you weren't able to solve your problem, we'll talk about it in class.
+(And to be clear, I do not expect you to "turn this in" for a gade.
+I just want to have something to talk about in class :-)

 ## Reverse Integer

 Given an unsigned 32-bit integer x, return x with its digits reversed.
 Do *not* use string operations.

+(People asked what a 32 bit integer is.
+An unsigned 32-bit integer is simply a number that you can write using 32 binary bits.
+So the smallest is 00000...0 and the largest is 11111.....1.
+That's 32 ones, and it equals $2^{32}-1$)
 ```
 Example 1: